simeonpashley/simeonpashley.github.io/_posts/2014-12-30-building-the-creative-business.md

 **Course Director** John Bates is Director of the Foundation for Entrepreneurial Management and Adjunct Professor of Entrepreneurship at London Business School.
-Over the last seven years, he has built up the school’s practical initiatives in developing entrepreneurial firms, including £12m of ‘pre-seed’ and ‘seed’ capital funds and various networks of entrepreneurs, advisors and investors associated with London Business School.
+Over the last seven years, he has built up the school's practical initiatives in developing entrepreneurial firms, including £12m of 'pre-seed' and 'seed' capital funds and various networks of entrepreneurs, advisors and investors associated with London Business School.
 John has been teaching and developing courses at London Business School since 1985, while also starting up and running two